Improv 101: 5 Activities That Use Language Improvisation to Accelerate Learning

 The Benefits of Improvisation Activities in a Language Class

 - Imitates real life because it results in organic, unscripted conversations that flows naturally.
+This should be the ultimate goal of all language learning: to use the language the way it is used by native speakers.

 - Builds class trust by giving students the opportunity to step outside of their comfort zones and work off one another.